420blaze420/tape0002/README.md

 #### Integration with the existing wired network
 * The new wireless network must be integrated with the current wired network, supporting communication between wired and wireless users.
+* Must design, install, configure, and integrate a RADIUS server with LAN controller and/or access points to support 802.1x authentication.

 #### Security configuration
-* Must implement WPA3 security with 802.1X authentication on the new wireless network.
+* Must implement WPA3 security with a RADIUS server to support 802.1X authentication and authorization for all users on the new wireless network.
+* RADIUS should authenticate users with the ADDS 'xcomx' domain.
+* Implementation of role-based access, enforced by assigning users to appropriate department VLAN or enforcing access control lists via ADDS 'xcomx' domain.
 * The new wireless network must be integrated with the current wired network to support security concerns regarding communications or company data leaking out of the domain.
 * Integration of a new firewall, or configuration of the old firewall to support wired and wireless protections.
 * Must complete a series of network tests to validate whether or not it was a successful deployment.
-* RADIUS

 #### Testing and validation
 * Technicians must complete and document a series of network tests, validating successful implementation and integration of the wireless network.
 * Documentations must be completed on the comprehensive 'Testing & Validation' document/form.

-#### Documentation

-##### List of required documents.
-* A comprehensive document titled 'Installation, Configuration, and Integration' covering the entire process of installation, configuration, and integration with the current wired network.
-* A comprehensive document titled 'Basic Maintenance' covering expected basic maintenance is required.
-* A comprehensive document titled 'Support Expectations' covering future support expectations is required.
-* A comprehensive document titled 'Testing & Validation' covering troubleshooting, testing and validation results is required.
-* A comprehensive document titled 'Site Survey'.
-For more details, see '5.Deliverables > Site survey report'
-* A comprehensive document titles 'Administrator guide' covering changes and new expectations of the wireless network to the network administrator.

 #### Basic maintenance and support expectations
 * Require a post installation meeting where project manager can explain and discuss the installation with CIO, and other IT employees.